janekfilipecki/janekfilipecki/README.md

 # Welcome to My GitHub Profile

-I'm a Computer Science student at WUT and I'm interested in AI.
+I'm a Computer Science student at WUT interested in AI.
 On my GitHub, you can find some of my projects related to AI and other topics.

 ## Contact Me